 2.4 Defining and determining upwelling

-In order to determine the change in upwelling signals at various different distances from the coastline, and to test which dataset showed a clear, and visible representation of these signals, it was first necessary to define when upwelling was occurring; however, to accomplish this it was first required to establish a threshold value for identifying when the phenomenon was in taking place.
-Given that upwelling is primarily caused by alongshore, equatorward winds, it was necessary to consider both the temperature and wind.
-These data values are instrumental in determining the specific environmental conditions required for upwelling to occur.
-To accomplish this an upwelling index was calculated using the formula presented in the work by Fielding and Davis (1989).
+In order to determine the change in upwelling signals at various distances from the coast, and to test which datasets showed a clear, and visible representation of these signals, it was first necessary to define when upwelling was occurring; however, to accomplish this a set of threshold values for identifying when the phenomenon was taking place was required.
+Given that upwelling is primarily caused by alongshore, equatorward winds, both SST and wind data were used.
+The wind data were used to inform an upwelling index calculated using the formula presented in the work by Fielding and Davis (1989).

 Upwelling Index = μ(cosθ − coastal angle)

-where μ represents the wind speed (m/s) and θ represents the wind direction in degrees and the coastal angle as the angle in degrees of each of the transects perpendicular to the coastline.
-The index relies heavily on wind speed and direction data in order to determine the presence of tupwelling and its intensity.
-The above equation produces a value called the upwelling index: upwelling index < 0 represents downwelling whilst upwelling index > 0 represents upwelling (Fielding and Davis, 1989).
-It was then determined that at a 25th percentile threshold for the sea surface temperature matched the results obtained from the upwelling index showing that when the upwelling index is greater than 0 the SSTs dropped suggesting that upwelling is occuring.
-To further ascertain a threshold for upwelling, the exceedance() function within the heatwaveR package (Schlegel et al. 2017) was utilised, specifically to determine the consecutive number of days that the event must exceed for it to be regarded and classified as an upwelling signal.
-However, it should be noted that upwelling is known to vary on a seasonal basis and also may occur hourly.
-Therefore, this study sought to establish the minimum duration for the analyses of upwelling as 1 day; the rationale behind this being that data from the SACTN dataset as well as the satellite remotely sensed SST data is collected daily.
-In order to determine the upwelling metrics, the detect_event() function within the heatwaveR package was used.
-Because upwelling signals were calculated relative to percentile exceedances, rather than an absolute definition such as periods with temperatures above a fixed temperature threshold, upwelling signals occurred any time of the year with upwelling shown to be more dominant during spring and summer months.
+where μ represents the wind speed (m/s), θ represents the wind direction in degrees, and coastal angle is the angle in degrees of each of the transects perpendicular to the coastline.
+The index relies heavily on wind speed and direction data in order to determine the presence of upwelling and its intensity.
+The above equation produces a value called the upwelling index: upwelling index < 0 represents downwelling whilst upwelling index > 0 represents upwelling (Fielding and Davis, 1989).When the upwelling index is greater than 0, SST usually dropped, as expected, suggesting that upwelling was occuring.
+It was found that the drop in SST that coincided with a positive upwelling index was close to the seasonally varying 25th percentile threshold for SST.
+With the bottom threshold set for temperatures that must be exceeded to qualify as an upwelling signal it was then necessary to determine the number of consecutive days that must be exceeded for an upwelling signal to qualify as a dicrete event., Here it must be noted that upwelling is known to vary on a seasonal basis and may also occur hourly (sub-daily).
+Therefore, the minimum duration for the classification of an upwelling signal was set as 1 day.
+The rationale being that data from the SACTN dataset as well as the satellite remotely sensed SST data are collected only at a daily resolution, preventing a temporally finer definition.
+With the upwelling index, temperature threshold, and duration for an upwelling signal established, the detect_event() function from the heatwaveR package (Schlegel et al. 2018) was used to calculate metrics for the upwelling signals.
+Because upwelling signals were calculated relative to percentile exceedances, rather than an absolute definition, such as temperatures above a fixed temperature threshold, upwelling signals could occur any time of the year; however, upwelling was shown to be more dominant during spring and summer months, as expected.
 It must also be stated that due to irregular sampling efforts in the SACTN dataset the spatial and temporal distributions of upwelling is not necessarily even.